 The florist bill can add up very quickly.
 Rather than spending a huge amount of your wedding budget on centerpieces check out the local farmers markets and neighborhood gardeners!

 When shopping for live wedding flowers, do some homework!
 Shop around and compare prices as well as quality to find the best deals.
-Sometimes cheapest doesn't mean the best quality and vice versa so shopping around is worth a little time and trouble.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.